 Themes that generate META descriptions from excerpts

-If WordPress plugins can take an excerpt and use it as a meta description, so can WordPress themes.
+Taking an excerpt and using it as a meta description is something that can be done by themes too.
 One theme that does this is Hybrid:

 Another is Thematic.
 Thematic does this by default and, since version 0.9, does it the smart way too: It makes meta descriptions only for posts that have a manual excerpt.